mrichtsfeld/forms-bridge/readme.txt

 == Bridges ==

 Think of a bridge as a pipeline through which your form submissions data flows to your backend or service.
-In the middle, you can add custom fields to the form submissions or use workflow jobs to mutate the data before it is sent over the wire.
-It doesn't matter if you want to connect your forms to an ERP, a CRM or a mailing marketing platform.
-If it has an API it can be bridged!
+In the middle, you can add custom fields to the form submissions, use mappers to rename and mutate your form responses, or use workflow jobs to process the data before it is sent over the wire.
+It doesn't matter if you want to connect your forms to an ERP, a CRM or a mailing marketing platform, if it has an API it can be bridged!

 == Integrations ==